kkanellis/uthportal-server/SPECIFICATION.md

 - **find_document**
 - **update_document**

-The main implementation of the interface above is the **MongoDatabaseManager**, since *MongoDB* is used throughout the project.
+The main implementation of the interface above is the **MongoDatabaseManager**.
+Because each implementation may require more arguments than the ones defined in the methods above, we provide a way to pass an arbitrary number of arguments (using \*args and \*\*kwargs).

 ### INotificationManager